-Name: Position: Membership Chair Yea ar: Reproduce as r Reproduce as needed for the appropriate number of goals.
-Responsibilities/ Duties: Basic Add PTA to JoinPTA.org and promote it widely Inform the community of the benefits of a robust PTA in your community.
-Monitor myPTEZ account for new members Electronically submit, or mail dues with memorater to Texas PTA Maintain accurate records in a procedure bood Work closely with the treasurer to maintain a records Intermediate Work with a committee to develop a record strategy for the entire year.
-Integrate the invitation to join into every PT and communication in your community.
+r Responsibilities / Duties: (Responsabilidades/ Obligaciones) Basic Add PTA to JoinPTA.org, if not already added, and promote it widely.
+Inform the community of the benefits of a vibrant, robust PTA in your community.
+Monitor the myPTEZ account for new members.
+Electronically submit, or mail dues with the membership roster to Texas PTA.
+Maintain accurate records in a procedure book.
+Work closely with the treasurer to maintain accurate records.
+Intermediate Work with a committee to develop a recruitment strategy for the entire year.
+Integrate the invitation to join into every PTA event and communication in your community.
 Share PTA successes.
-Advanced Learn about the diverse makeup of your contained a communication in your community.
-Below PTA successes.
-Advanced Learn about the diverse makeup of your contained a communication in your membership.
-Develop fun ways to thank your community for PTA. vibrant, nbership ok accurate cruitment TA event mmunity yone is List individual names Goal: Basic Earn the Head Start Award Increase membership from last school year Earn the President's Challenge award Earn the Silver Voice for Every Child Award Intermediate Earn Golden Apple Award Earn the Snappy Increase Award Earn the Gold Voice for Every Child Award Advanced Earn all Special Category awards Increase membership by 15% Earn all spring awards Earn Platinum Voice for Every Child Award Evaluation Process: Feedback from community, executive board, and final membership results
+Advanced Learn about the diverse makeup of your community and develop a strategy to ensure everyone is represented in your membership.
+Develop fun ways to thank your community for joining PTA.
+Committee Members: (Miembros del Comité) Goal: (Meta) Basic Earn the Head Start Award.
+Increase membership from the last school year.
+Earn the President's Challenge award.
+Earn the Silver Voice for Every Child Award.
+Intermediate Earn the Golden Apple Award.
+Earn the Snappy Increase Award.
+Evaluation Process: (Proceso de Evaluación) Feedback from community, executive board, and final membership results

+Earn the Gold Voice for Every

+Child Award.

+Advanced

+Earn all Special Category

+awards.

+Increase membership by 15%.

+Earn all spring awards.

+Earn the Platinum Voice for

+Every Child Award.

-Specific Action Steps Start Date Completion Date Budget ALL: Attend all executive board and regular meetings and provide a report on membership July Ongoing \$0 Basic: Promote membership and benefits through email, newsletter articles, website; marquee, carpool, school events, local media, Facebook July Ongoing \$25 to print brochures; \$24 for 2 boxes for TXPTA dues envelopes Intermediate: Recruit committee members and develop membership recruiting strategy to include: welcome packet for new students, recruiting display at every PTA meeting/event; membership challenge; partner with the community to promote membership to everyone interested in Backing the Future, utilize decorate school hallways as allowed July Ongoing \$0 Advanced: Learn about the community: speak with the Principal, or by viewing school demographic data, to fully understand the diversity of your community, as well as the challenges and barriers to joining PTA July Ongoing \$0 ALL: Submit dues received to Texas PTA at least weekly June Ongoing \$25 ALL: Distribute membership cards in a timely manner August Ongoing
+Specific Action Steps (Pasos de Acción Específico) Start Date (Fecha de Inicio) Completio n Date (Fecha de Terminación) Budget (Presupue sto) ALL: Attend all executive board and regular meetings and provide a report on membership.
+July Ongoing \$0 Basic: Promote membership and benefits through email, newsletter articles, website, marquee, carpool, school events, local media, and social media.
+July Ongoing \$25 to print brochures; \$24 for 2 boxes for TXPTA dues envelopes Intermediate: Recruit committee members and develop a membership recruiting strategy to include: provide a welcome packet for new students include a recruiting display at every PTA meeting or event issue a membership challenge partner with the community to promote membership to everyone interested in backing the future use and decorate school hallways, if allowed July Ongoing \$0 Advanced: Learn about the community: speak with the principal and review school demographic data to understand the diversity of your community, as well as the challenges and barriers to joining PTA.
+July Ongoing \$0 ALL: Submit dues received to Texas PTA at least monthly August Ongoing \$25 ALL: Distribute membership cards in a timely manner.
+August Ongoing